nebekisa/customer-churn-prediction/README.md

 Your app is production-ready and can be deployed in minutes.

-    Push to GitHub
+   1,Push to GitHub
-    Go to Streamlit Cloud
+   2, Go to Streamlit Cloud
-    Deploy with 1 click
+   3, Deploy with 1 click
 🧑‍💼 About This Project

 Built by Bereket Andualem, a data science freelancer helping businesses predict churn, increase retention, and grow revenue.